keen/keen-js/docs/query.md

 `maxAge` is an integer which represents seconds.
 The maximum value for `maxAge` is 129600 seconds or 36 hours.
 Read more about Query Caching in the Keen IO [Data Analysis Docs](https://keen.io/docs/data-analysis/caching/).

 **Tip:** If you want to speed up your queries but maintain freshness, you can cache a year-long query and combine the result with a normal query that calculates the most current day’s answer.

+## Timezones

+The timezone parameter is available when running an analysis with a relative timeframes.
+We support a growing list of named timezones available as a convenience, such as "US/Mountain" and "Europe/London".
+It’s best to use these when you can because you no longer have to worry about Daylight Savings Time (DST).

+It's also necessary to specify a string-value timezone ("US/Mountain") for queries with timeframes overlapping DST in any way.
+Using a string-value timezone shifts start/end times for each interval automagically, so intervals that exist inside or outside of DST will be set correctly.
+An integer-value timezone offset (-28800) applied to a timeframe overlapping with DST will be incorrect either during DST or during standard time.

+Learn more about named timezones in the [API reference](https://keen.io/docs/api/#timezone).